-This topic serves as a central information repository for NUMA-support systems.
-This topic provides basic information and contains links to the various NUMA-aware topics found throughout the documentation.
+This section serves as a central information repository for NUMA-support systems, and provides basic information and contains links to the various NUMA-aware topics found throughout the documentation.

 Support for NUMA-support systems is available only on large-scale SLES systems using SGI Altix and UV hardware.